Phase in Blazor Diagram Component

 }

-The Phase header annotations also support templates.
-You can define HTML content at the tag level and specify the use of a template with the UseTemplate property.
-If you want to define a separate template for each phase, differentiate the annotation by using the ID property.
+Phase header annotations also support templates.
+Define HTML content at the tag level and specify the use of a template with the UseTemplate property.
+To assign different templates per phase, differentiate annotations by the ID property.

 @using Syncfusion.Blazor.Diagram